-Stephanie Parkyn has always wanted to write fiction since she was a child growing up in a book-loving family in Christchurch, New Zealand.
-A fascination with science, research, and the environment led her to a rewarding career as a freshwater ecologist before she followed her dream of travelling, making art and writing.
-Her short stories have been published in Forty South anthologies and shortlisted for the RSNZ Manhire Prize for Creative Science Writing and Scarlett Stiletto Competition.
-Stephanie's first novel 'Into the World' was published to wide acclaim in 2017 and longlisted for the Tasmanian Book Prize of the Tasmanian Premier's Literary Awards.
-Her second novel 'Josephine's Garden' told the story of the woman who became Empress of France.
+Stephanie Parkyn has wanted to write fiction since she was a child growing up in a book-loving family in Christchurch, New Zealand.
+She is now the author of three historical fiction novels inspired by the desire to bring women's history and experiences into the spotlight.
+Her first novel 'Into the World' was published to wide acclaim in 2017 and longlisted for the Tasmania Book Prize of the Tasmanian Premier's Literary Awards.
+Her bestselling second novel 'Josephine's Garden' told the story of the woman who became Empress of France.
 Her third novel 'The Freedom of Birds' will be published by Allen & Unwin in December 2021 and completes this series of connected works with a backdrop of French history that began with the true story of a woman who disguised herself as a man on a journey around the world.
 Stephanie left a rewarding career as a freshwater ecologist to follow her dream of travelling, making art and storytelling.
-After ten years living and exploring in Australia, she now writes from her home in a remote bush-clad valley overlooking the sea in Coromandel, New Zealand.
+After ten years living and exploring in Australia, she now writes from her home in a bush-clad valley overlooking the sea on the Coromandel Peninsula, New Zealand.

 "Stephanie Parkyn is a rising star in the historical fiction world."
 Mrs B’s Book Reviews